Your Four-Year Honors Experience

 Your four years in the St. Edward’s Honors program will be an adventure.
 As an Honors student, your first few years will include small seminar discussions and team-taught courses with faculty from different disciplines.
-In these courses, you'll consider challenging and engaging topics from varied perspectives, such as Why the Batman IS the Joker: Literary and Psychological Perspectives on the Self and Other.
+In these courses, you'll consider challenging and engaging topics from varied perspectives.
+Examples of courses include The Science of Sci Fi; Prophets, Saints & Heroes; and Social Change and the Law.

 Students also work closely with supportive mentors — St. Edward’s University's highly accomplished professors — and dialogue and share interests with fellow Honors students.
 What you explore inside and outside the classroom gives you a valuable skill set, introduces you to new ideas, and influences your future personal and professional paths.

-During you final year in the program, you engage in independent and original research through your Honors senior thesis.
+During your final year in the program, you engage in independent and original research through your Honors senior thesis.
 Past projects include creative work such as graphic novels, plays, and fashion designs, as well as varied academic research on Gothic architecture and gentrification and art in Harlem and East Austin.
 Your final project is intended to reflect intensive learning over the previous four years; it will rely on your individual passions and all of your studies.
+For some students, the formal research and preparation process can begin during the third year of study.

 St. Edward’s University requires honors students to fulfill 24 credit hours of coursework through the Honors Program.
 Over the course of four years, we provide students with opportunities to study with talented faculty in intimate seminar settings, engage in creative and dynamic interdisciplinary experiences, and undertake rigorous research with the support of faculty mentors within their major.

 The first year in the Honors Program is characterized by a supportive and engaging learning community.
 Students are enrolled in two community-based seminars, one in the fall and one in the spring, that provide opportunities to work closely with talented faculty and learn in intimate environments where dynamic conversations flourish.
 All first-year Honors students reside in a Living-Learning Community, which extends the classroom conversation into the residence hall, while establishing lifelong friendships.
-Students also explore the significance of a community and liberal arts education and a meaningful life through two one-hour seminars (8 credit hours).
+Students also explore the meaning and significance of a community and liberal arts education in the fall of their first year though a one-hour seminar (7 credit hours).

-The four community-based seminars for the upcoming academic year include:
+The seminars for the current academic year include:

 (Students will select two of the four.)